dxxvi/gradle-scala/README.md

 - test/java/home/SrtTest.java: modify a subtitle file
 - test/java/home/TryAndErrorTest.java: shows the usefulness of Java 8 lambda syntactic sugar in using brute force to solve problems.
+- gulp-express-browsersync: a nodejs application.
+It uses gulp and browser-sync to automatically reload changes.
+It uses express to write REST services. // TODO: need to call its test with gradle.